AngleProtocol/merkl-docs/mechanisms/distributions/README.md

 - If TVL = $100, the cost is $1 per day.
 - If TVL = $100 million, the cost for the campaign creator scales to $1M per day.

-You can also incentivise by number of token hold.
-Let's say that Bob want to incentivise holding *LONG* and he doesn't know how to price it.
+You can also incentivize by the number of tokens held.
+Let's say that Bob wants to incentivize holding *LONG* and he doesn't know how to price it.

-A campaign can offer $1 in rewards per 100 *LONG* hold per day.
+A campaign can offer \$1 in rewards per 100 *LONG* held per day.

 ### 🎯 The Special Case of Points